chavierto/record-collection/README.md

 ## Project Description

 Record Collection is an app for cataloging and organizing your record collection.
-Users can input albums into the database and fill out their information.

- information like artist, title, tracklist amongst other related fields.
+Users can input albums into the database and fill out their information, including artist name, album title, release date, track list and other related fields.

 Once the records are in the database, the user can search and retrieve them and their information in an intuitive, easy to use interface.